18th century in literature

 Literature of the 18th century refers to world literature produced during the years 1700–1799.

 European literature in the 18th century

-European literature of the 18th century refers to literature (poetry, drama, satire, and novels) produced in Europe during this period.
+European literature of the 18th century refers to literature (poetry, drama, satire, essays, and novels) produced in Europe during this period.
 The 18th century saw the development of the modern novel as literary genre, in fact many candidates for the first novel in English date from this period, of which Daniel Defoe's 1719 Robinson Crusoe is probably the best known.
 Subgenres of the novel during the 18th century were the epistolary novel, the sentimental novel, histories, the gothic novel and the libertine novel.

 18th century Europe started in the Age of Enlightenment and gradually moved towards Romanticism.
 In the visual arts, it was the period of Neoclassicism.

 The Enlightenment

 The 18th century in Europe was the Age of Enlightenment, and literature explored themes of social upheaval, reversals of personal status, political satire, geographical exploration and the comparison between the supposed natural state of man and the supposed civilized state of man.
 Edmund Burke, in his A Vindication of Natural Society (1756), says: "The Fabrick of Superstition has in this our Age and Nation received much ruder Shocks than it had ever felt before; and through the Chinks and Breaches of our Prison, we see such Glimmerings of Light, and feel such refreshing Airs of Liberty, as daily raise our Ardor for more."